 For those who want bang for their buck, it’s all in here thanks to a gorgeously designed bed with bolster sides to help them rest their heads, a super warm and comfy mattress to ease elderly dogs with joint problems and plenty of space for them to stretch and adjust themselves with ease.
 This is the best option for pet comfort.

 This is one of the more premium hypoallergenic beds on the UK market and definitely deserves its place on this list.

 - Large: Size 91 x 70 x 10cm with 22cm bolster sides.
-Color Grey with Black piping.
+Colour Grey with Black Piping.
 Waterproof protective inner & durable hypoallergenic Oxford fabric outer.
-5cm base, high stability premium foam and 5cm of premium grade, high density, extremely comfortable, high-care, orthopedic memory foam
+5cm base, high stability premium foam and 5cm of premium grade, high density, extremely comfortable, high-care, orthopaedic memory foam

 P & L Superior Pet Beds

 The P&L Superior dog bed isn’t strictly hypoallergenic as it is made with 100% polyester, however, what it does offer is easy to wipe down, easy to wash bed made with tough materials for strong chewers and diggers.

 It’s a very deep bed which offers excellent comfort at an incredible price.
 You’ll have to put more effort into keeping it clean than the others but you’ll benefit from its incredible hide and robust design in return which isn’t so bad.